Microsoft Built Its Own Custom Linux Kernel For Its New IoT Service - Slashdot

 Funny, this was the argument for Windows 20 years ago ironically.
 BSD nev

-Most likely simple bait and switch.
-Lock you into azure with the Linux kernel and then kill the Linux kernel to replace it with, a Windows anal probe 10, kernel.
-The clearly do not give a crap, M$ reputation is now shite because power user will not accept the probe nor compulsory software installs on their, I repeat their, computers and a big ole fuck you to M$ for continuing to force it.
-They simply can not be trusted, they are more definitely not a trusted suppler and only a corrupt US government is allow

-Microsoft's Position (Score:2, Informative)
+Microsoft's Position (Score:5, Informative)

 "Linux is worse than cancer"